- 1 tablespoon olive oil

 - Place one tortilla in a 9-in. springform pan coated with cooking spray.
 Layer with 1-1/2 cups bean mixture and 1/4 cup cheese.
 Repeat layers twice.
 Top with remaining tortilla.
 Place pan on a baking sheet.

-- Bake, uncovered, at 400° for 15-20 minutes or until heated through.
-Remove sides of pan.
+- Bake, uncovered, 15-20 minutes or until heated through.
 Sprinkle with remaining cheese.
+Loosen sides from pan with a knife; remove rim from pan.
 Cut into wedges.
 Yield: 6 servings.

 Reviews for Black Bean Tortilla Pie